 Platelet Rich Plasma (PRP) is exactly what its name suggests.
 The substance is a by-product of blood (plasma) that is rich in platelets.
 Until now, its use has been confined to the hospital setting.
-This was due mainly to the cost of separating the platelets from the blood (thousands) and the large amount of blood needed (one unit) to produce a suitable quantity of platelets.
+This was due mainly to the cost of separating the platelets from the blood (thousands) and a large amount of blood needed (one unit) to produce a suitable quantity of platelets.
 New technology permits the doctor to harvest and produce a sufficient quantity of platelets from only 20 – 55 cc of blood drawn from the patient while they are having outpatient surgery.

 Why all the excitement about PRP

-A subfamily of TGF, is bone morphogenic protein (BMP).
+A subfamily of TGF is bone morphogenic protein (BMP).
 BMP has been shown to induce the formation of new bone in research studies in animals and humans.
 This is of great significance to the surgeon who places dental implants.
 By adding PRP, and thus BMP, to the implant site with bone substitute particles, the implant surgeon can now grow bone more predictably and faster than ever before.

 PRP has many clinical applications

 - Bone grafting for dental implants.
-This includes onlay and inlay grafts, sinus lift procedures, ridge augmentation procedures, and closure of cleft, lip and palate defects.
+This includes onlay and inlay grafts, sinus lift procedures, ridge augmentation procedures, and closure of cleft, lip, and palate defects.